Warning - This Vacancy is now Closed!

 Information about the school

-I am delighted to introduce you to City of Rochester School.
-We provide specialist education for children and young people with Autistic Spectrum Disorder (ASD), aged 5 to 18.
-We are incredibly proud of our unique children, our supportive parents and carers and our dedicated staff where we all work together to make City of Rochester School a safe, happy and inspirational place to learn.
+City of Rochester School is a specialist school for children and young people aged 5–18 with a diagnosis of Autism Spectrum Condition (ASC).
+We are proud of our pupils, our strong partnerships with parents and carers, and our dedicated staff team who work together to create a safe, happy and inspiring environment for learning.

 Alicja Emmett Headteacher